table of content

 Key Takeaways

-Need help designing a cost-effective billboard campaign?
+Ready to plan a cost-effective billboard campaign?
 Contact DASH TWO for expert media planning and buying support.

-Frequently Asked Questions About Billboard Advertising
+Frequently Asked Questions About Billboard Advertising Costs

-Billboards come in various sizes.
-Common dimensions include:
+Common billboard dimensions include:

 • Bulletins: 14′ x 48′